↑ What-is NVIS Propagation?

 1. Dipole

-2. A dipole at 0.1-0.25 wavelengths is an efficient NVIS antenna, maximizing vertical and nearly vertical radiation while minimizing lower-angle radiation.
+2. A dipole at a height of 0.1-0.25 wavelengths is an efficient NVIS antenna, maximizing vertical and nearly vertical radiation while minimizing lower-angle radiation.

 The signal to noise ratio improves at very low dipole heights, due to a greater reduction in background noise and interference from distant regions.